-It's well known fact that to decide whether an arbitrary system of algebraic equation is solvable is an NP-hard problem.(\cite{Mar}) We will show that this problem can be reduced to the problem asking whether there is a $g\in U_{r}$ such that $\chi\notin \Xi_{g.w}$, in polynomial time.
+It's a well-known fact that to decide whether an arbitrary system of algebraic equation is solvable is an NP-hard problem.(\cite{Mar}) We will show that this problem can be reduced to the problem asking whether there is a $g\in U_{r}$ such that $\chi\notin \Xi_{g.w}$, in polynomial time.
 This means that such a problem is NP-hard.
 This problem is related to the GIT-semistability of a Hilbert point.
-By solving finitely many such a problem, we can decide whether a Hilbert point is semistable or not.
+By solving finitely many such problems, we can decide whether a Hilbert point is semistable or not.